 What’s the food like?
 Get ready for tequila, tacos, and tortillas!
 Wash down Mexican delights with a lip-smacking margarita.
 It’s not the cheapest place for food (well, compared to Bali), but it’s definitely cheaper than in America.
 You can get a three-course, mid-range meal for two for around $25 USD.

 What’s the average temperature during the winter months?
 Expect the temperature to reach a high of 28°C during both February and January.

 What’s the average cost of living?
 Numbeo reveals that a single person often pays around $470 per month (this doesn’t include rent) in Cancun.
 So basically, Cancun has perfect weather, and it’s cheap to live.
 What’s not to like?

 Where can you live?
 Thankfully, it’s not too expensive to live in Cancun.
 You can find cheap co-living spots, where you can meet other digital nomads.

-Which one of these winter destinations caught your attention?
+Which one of these digital nomad winter destinations caught your attention?
 It’s always fun to flock somewhere new, especially when the weather propels intense shivering!